akhanf/snakebatch/README.md

 # snakebatch
 Customizeable batch submit workflow.
-Runs each subject/session as a separate job, writing output to a temp directory (e.g. $SLURM_TMPDIR) and copying the final outputs.
+Runs each subject/session as a separate job, optionally writing output to a temp directory (e.g. $SLURM_TMPDIR) through the use of shadow rule & shadow-prefix.

 ## TODO: instructions below are from batch-snakedwi - needs updating..